pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 Multiple endpoints on the same API Gateway can be defined using a combination of these techniques.

-### Lambda Request Handling
+### Handling requests with Lambda

-An Event Handler Route is an API that will map to a [Lambda Function](https://aws.amazon.com/lambda/).
-You will specify the path, HTTP method, and the Lambda Function to invoke when the API is called.
-Pulumi offers multiple ways of defining the Lambda Function and it provisions the appropriate permissions so that API Gateway can communicate with it.
+An event-handler route is an API that will map to a [Lambda function](https://aws.amazon.com/lambda/).
+You specify the path, HTTP method, and the Lambda function to invoke when the API is called.
+Pulumi offers multiple ways of defining the Lambda function and it provisions the appropriate permissions so that API Gateway can communicate with it.

-This example creates an AWS API Gateway endpoint with a single API, listening at `/` for `GET` requests, which returns a `200 OK` for each call.
+This example creates an Amazon API Gateway endpoint with a single API, listening at `/` for `GET` requests, which returns a `200 OK` for each call.

 The path can be parameterized to match specific patterns: